Oh. My. MY.

 1/2 teaspoon kosher salt

-Preheat the oven to 425F.
-Toss the Brussels sprouts with the butter, salt and pepper.
-Arrange in a shallow baking dish just large enough for a generous single layer.
-(The sprouts do shrink while roasting so some overlap is good.)
 Roast for about 35 minutes (stirring well after 15, 25 and 35 minutes) until the sprouts are very nearly cooked through and brown in spots.
-Pour the cream over top and return to the oven for 5 - 10 minutes (stirring after 5 and 10 minutes) until cream thickens, coats the Brussels sprouts and darkens slightly.
-Remove from oven, switch oven to the broiler.
+Pour the cream over top and return to the oven for 5 - 10 minutes (stirring after 5 and 10 minutes) until the cream thickens, coats the Brussels sprouts and darkens slightly.

 MORNING OF Prep the Brussels sprouts, toss with butter, salt and pepper.